Office of Worker Protection & Nuclear Safety

 Functions

-• Maintains effective liaison to Headquarters and field organizations to identify and address and safety culture issues and concerns.
+• Maintains effective liaison to Headquarters and field organizations to identify and address safety culture issues and concerns.

 • Ensures meaningful and easily understood assessments of the Department’s overall effectiveness in protecting the public, the worker, and the environment are produced in a timely manner and communicated broadly.